Repository

 labels | Repository issue/PR labels — see Labels |

-label_sync | Label sync mode: additive (default) or mirror — see Labels |
+label_sync | Deprecated label sync mode: use reconcile.labels instead — see Labels |

-features | Toggle issues, projects, wiki, discussions — see General Settings |
+features | Toggle issues, projects, wiki, discussions, pull requests — see General Settings |

 merge_strategy | Merge commit, squash, rebase options — see General Settings |